atu-se/atu.innomadic.com/courses/compilers/syllabus.md

 ## Course Aims

-*	Implementing a small compiler using modern compiler writing tools.
 * Providing the student with skills and knowledge (such as lexical analysis and parsing) which are applicable to a broad range of computer science application areas (such as text editors, information retrieval, etc...).
+* Implement portions of a compiler or interpreter

 ## Format and Procedures